Aston Villa sign former Liverpool goalkeeper Reina on loan from AC Milan | Goal.com

 Villa were desperate for a replacement for first-choice goalkeeper Tom Heaton, after the England international was ruled out until the end of the season with knee ligament damage.

-Norway keeper Orjan Nyland had deputised in the meantime, having previously been Villa's first-choice keeper during their promotion season from the Championship - before a severe injury of his own.
+Norway keeper Orjan Nyland had deputised in the meantime - having previously been Villa's first-choice keeper during their promotion season from the Championship - before succumbing to a severe injury of his own.

 Manager Dean Smith told the club's website: “We’ve managed to secure a player in Pepe who has a wealth of Premier League experience.